Q: WHAT DOES THE FOUNDATION DO?

 At this stage, we assume that you and your family member have completed the assessment process, cleared the medical assessment and have decided/been invited to join our community.
 For a privately funded home, we will accept a non-refundable deposit of $6,000 to hold a designated bedroom for your family member.
 For CILA clients, we will manage the process through A+ Autism Solutions as well as designated members of the Rush AARTS team to begin developing the structure around which your family member will begin their life with us.

 We anticipate that some residents will have very clear-cut schedules involving school, work and volunteer opportunities while others will need additional assistance in exploring these and other options.
-We will begin to include you in our social network programs as well until your move in date is complete.
+We will begin to include you in our social network programs as your move in date is scheduled.

 Q: DO I NEED TO GET A VOCATIONAL ASSESSMENT FOR MY CHILD TO PARTICIPATE IN ONE OF THE UAS VOCATIONAL PROGRAMS?